scastlara/graphcompare/README.md

 - **lib/**

+    Here we can find the two modules: Dot::Compare and Dot::Parser.
+The main functionality of the application is implemented in
-    Here we can find the module Dot::Parser.
-To see an explanation about how it works, refer to the POD documentation in the script using:
+    Dot::Compare.
+Dot::Parser is a Perl module that reads graphviz files.
+To see how it works, refer to its documentation:

         perldoc lib/Dot/Parser.pm